 3) Bordatella: Recommended to be given to dogs who are around alot of other dogs (ie. go to daycare, dog parks, dog shows, kennals, groomers).
 Generally given 2 vaccines 3 weeks apart and then every 6 months thereafter.
 It has been found through research that the intranasal form of this vaccine is the most effective and has the quickest onset of action.
 We carry both the intranasal and injectable versions so that dogs who are too scared for the intranasal or have had bad experiences with it can have an alternative route of administration.

 5) Feline Distemper (FVRCP): Recommended to be given to all cats.
 Generally given in a kitten series until 16 weeks of age, then 1 year later.
 After that it can be given every 3 years and still provide adequate immunity for most cats.
-However, if your cat has a high likliehood of being around lots of other cats it may be better to continue giving it yearly.

 6) Feline Leukemia: Recommended to be given to cats who go outdoors or live with other cats that go outdoors, and cats who live with a known Leukemia positive cat.
 Generally given 2 vaccines 3 weeks apart then yearly thereafter.